Ingredients (~6 servings)

 Cover the pot and reduce heat to low.

-Simmer for 2 to 2 1/2 hours, or until the beef is tender enough to cut with a fork and the liquid has thickened into a rich sauce.
+Let simmer for 2 to 2 1/2 hours or until the roast has become fork tender and the liquid has thickened into a rich sauce.

 You’ll know it’s ready when you can easily shred the beef with two forks.